Try Transformer for Snowflake

 This passes all columns from both origins and ensures that all rows have the superset of columns passed into the processor.
 That is, any columns that exist only in one set of rows are added to the other rows.
 These new columns are populated with null values.

-Notice, the table name becomes the name of the destination.
+Notice that the table name becomes the name of the destination, like for the origins.

 Snowflake Table Value